 Manual, Mechanical, & Cultural Control

-- Seedlings or small plants may be removed by hand, but once a strong root system has developed, other control methods may be required.
+- Seedlings or small plants may be removed by hand, but once a strong root system has developed, other control methods will be required.
+Any root fragments left in the soil can sprout, forming new shoots.
+Revisit the site often to ensure complete control.

 - A heavily shaded environment will reduce the establishment of tree of heaven.